 Charles Harris was getting worried.
 He thought the Chinese companies that manufacture vapes would be back up and running, which would mean his own disposable vape company would be OK.
 But as he looked out at the empty streets of Shenzhen from his apartment on Wednesday morning, it was clear the effects of the deadly coronavirus were far from over.

-When Harris spoke with VICE, it was becoming increasingly clear that the coronavirus would have a global impact on various facets of the economy.
+When Harris spoke with VICE, it was becoming increasingly clear that the coronavirus, or COVID-19, would have a global impact on various facets of the economy.
 But its economic ramifications could be particularly damaging for those who work in the vape industry.

 About 90 percent of the world's vaping and e-cigarette hardware is produced in Shenzhen, in close to 1,000 factories.
 If the Chinese government keeps many of its citizens away from work for much longer, there could soon be a significant delay on shipments of vaping products, if not an outright shortage.

 Larger vaping companies with facilities in Shenzhen, like JUUL Labs, should have the resources to avoid a problem.
 But small- and medium-size businesses have reason for concern if the virus isn't soon contained.
 Compared to Chinese manufacturing giants like Foxconn—which produces parts for Apple—many vape distributors simply do not export enough to be a top priority, and some expect that they won't be able to start sending their inventory overseas again for a couple of months.

 In mid-February, one senior account manager for the wholesale vape supplier VaporBeast, Scott Alwine, told his customers to anticipate the worst.
 "We are expecting a major national shortage on coils and hardware starting toward the end of [February] and running through March," Alwine wrote in an email to customers.
 "Possibly a good portion of April.
 We encourage you to stock up now to ensure you will have products for your customers."